Convergence and error estimates for the Lagrangian based Conservative Spectral method for Boltzmann Equations

-In order to estimate the second term in the above inequality, the terms $I_{\psi}$ define in \eqref{Ipsi} are estimated combining classical moment estimates for binary collisional integrals for elastic interactions, with hard potentials of order $\lambda \in [0,2]$ in their scattering cross sections shown in Theorem \ref{moments} in the appendix, with property 4 of section \ref{ProExt} for the extensions of function in Sobolev spaces.
-In particular, for any $0\ge k'\in \R$, $\lambda \in [0,2]$ and $\delta>1$, there exists a $\text{E}$ such that
+In order to estimate the second term in the above inequality, the terms $I_{\psi}$ defined in \eqref{Ipsi} are estimated combining classical moment estimates for binary collisional integrals for elastic interactions with hard potentials as shown in Theorem \ref{moments} in the appendix.
+In particular, for any $k'\geq0$ and $\lambda \in [0,2]$

 Therefore, a simple calculation shows